 That's what this site offers you.
 Peace of mind that you're giving the best possible care to your 4-legged best friend with minimal stress.
 I walk you through the steps and share with you what works, what doesn’t (and why), what problems you’re likely to come up against and what to do when it all goes wrong.

 Good dog care advice is crucial.
 I've spent 20+ years caring for dogs at home, and in a doggie daycare.
 I’ve researched a ton of material from “experts” and attended many courses and seminars.

 All in all, I have a very clear picture of what’s hype and what are solid-based solutions to your everyday doggie problems.
 And, I’ve tried most of them at some point or another, so definitely have my own opinion on what works.

 Arming yourself with knowledgeable information every step of the way ensures your pup become part of your pack smoothly.

 many years of resolving issues for mine, my family and my clients'

-are my passion, my life and my world.
+are my passion, my life, and my world.
 My aim now is to share this

-Unfortunately mistakes are easy to make but can be hard to rectify.
+Unfortunately, mistakes are easy to make but can be hard to rectify.
 So, why not let me help you, help your dog?

 The best way to keep up to date with all the latest pages, tips, photos, and news on my site is easy if you check my Dog Care Blog.
-Every time I add or update a page it will be added here.
+Every time I add or update a page, it will be added here.

-You can also subscribe to my RSS feed which is the top orange button down the left-hand side under the heading "Subscribe To This Site".
+You can also subscribe to my RSS feed which is the top orange button down the right-hand side under the heading "Subscribe To This Site".
 This way you'll get all the updates direct to your computer without having to look for them!